Westpac Review: | Updated for 2026

 What Can You Trade With Westpac in 2026?

-Note: Westpac provides a lot of different trading instruments due to regulatory restrictions in various countries.
-Trading instruments offered will differ depending on the country of residence of the client.
+Note: Westpac provides many different trading instruments due to regulatory restrictions in some countries.
+Trading instruments offered can differ based on the country of residence of the client.

 Westpac has a wide variety of over 255 instruments available for you to trade with.

-If trading forex pairs is of interest to you then Westpac offer over currency pairs.
+If trading currency pairs is of interest to you then Westpac offer over currency pairs.

 Compare Westpac, Startrader & freetrade below.